-Throughout the South there are countless plantations.
+Throughout the South, there are countless plantations.
 These expansive and architecturally impressive homes have drawn visitors to the South to explore them for years.
 Some people visit the South to see these impressive plantations for another reason.
-They want to see some of the most haunted plantations anywhere in the United States.
-The following is just a small sampling of the numerous haunted plantations people can visit and investigate personally.

 8 - Nottoway Plantation, White Castle, LASTAY HERE

 7 - Drish House, Tuscaloosa, AL

 Drish House was built in Tuscaloosa, Alabama in the late 1830s by John Drish.
 John Drish and his wife Sarah were among the first settlers in the area.